Jonah Heim Preview, Player Props: Rangers vs. Mets

-The Texas Rangers, including Jonah Heim (.152 batting average in his past 10 games), take on starting pitcher Jose Quintana and the New York Mets at Citi Field, Tuesday at 7:10 PM ET.
+On Wednesday, Jonah Heim (hitting .156 in his past 10 games) and the Texas Rangers play the New York Mets, whose starting pitcher will be Denyi Reyes.
+First pitch is at 6:40 PM ET.

-He racked up two hits (going 2-for-3) in his most recent game against the Mets.
+He had a hitless performance in his last game (0-for-2) against the Mets.

 Jonah Heim Game Info & Props vs. the Mets